Auspicious Muhurta for Travel & Journeys

 Direction and Timing Considerations

-Travel east is favorable on Thursday and Sunday.
-Travel west suits Wednesday and Friday.
-Travel north is best on Monday and Saturday.
-Travel south favors Tuesday (Mars rules the south).
-While modern air travel makes precise directional timing less practical, awareness of these classical principles adds another layer of traditional wisdom.
+Classical Muhurta Shastra also considers the direction of travel relative to the weekday.
+Traveling east is favorable on Thursday and Sunday.
+West suits Wednesday and Friday.
+North is best on Monday and Saturday.
+South favors Tuesday.
+While modern air travel makes precise directional timing less practical, awareness of these classical principles adds an extra layer of traditional wisdom.

 Frequently Asked Questions